Neonwave175/Rick-Cryptography/README.md

 Since this uses 2xRickPoW to generate the origin array, the generation of the origin array is slow.
 This is delebrate to reduce brute forcing
+Read more at /docs/RickCrypt

+## RickChat
+This is a rick based chatting app that is based of UDP so there is no Client<->Server<->Client, only Peer<->Peer to reduce vulnarabilities
+It uses rick crypt so is very slow (3-6 seconds per message on Lo in a MacBook Pro M4 Max) but depending on the use case, this can be adjusted by changing the settings in RickCrypt

 ### License
 Dual licenses under Apache 2.0 and GNU GPL v3